ihzavip/nextjs-blog/README.md

 The default export of _app.js is a top-level React component that wraps all the pages in your application.
 You can use this component to keep state when navigating between pages, or to add global styles as we're doing here.
 Learn more about _app.js file.

+next/image optimization make my browser & terminal crash so I'll add it later

+now do the desktop.